neuefische/web-exercises/sessions/styled-components/box-with-hover/README.md

 Using styled components, can you align the four boxes horizontically by only changing [`pages/index.js`](./pages/index.js)?

-- Hint: Just use `display: flex` to achieve this goal.
+- Hint: Use `display: flex` to achieve this goal.

 ## Notes